Ultimate guide to FIRE: Financial Independence, Retire Early

 And they panic.

 And I get it.
 The comfort zone is a nice place to be.
-But if your comfort zone is waking up at 5 in the morning to make your own bread, you gotta think about what’s going to happen when you’re 78 years old and have arthritis in every one of your limbs.
+But if your comfort zone is waking up at 5 in the morning to make your own bread (saving 40 cents in the process), you gotta think about what’s going to happen when you’re 78 years old and have arthritis in every one of your limbs.

 Are you going to jump out of bed with the same sourdough-making enthusiasm you do now?

 Or are you going to secretly be kicking yourself for not just earning and investing more money while you could?

 In any case, I’m sort of a hypocrite when it comes to frugality.
 Guess I should tell you about…